OctopusDeploy/blog/blog/2023-05/how-to-measure-mean-time-to-resolve/index.md

 Metrics are useful because they stop you from fooling yourself with convincing narratives.
 Without numbers, you may dismiss an incident as a one-off when it is more frequent than you thought.
 Phrases like "one-off", "exceptional", or "edge case" should warn you of narrative fallacy.

-Despite the role numbers play, they can only tell you there is a problem, not how to solve it.
+Despite the role numbers play, they can only tell you there's a problem, not how to solve it.
 You'll need to go beyond numbers and use incident retrospectives and reviews to work out how to improve incident management in your organization.

 The numbers don't drive continuous improvement.
 They remind you of reality so you can apply some human ingenuity and improve things each week, forever.
 Use the numbers to identify and remove bias and logical fallacy from your discussions so that you can deal with the reality before you.

-You should run incident retrospectives soon after each incident before vital context is lost and the assembled team returns to their day jobs.
+You should run incident retrospectives soon after each incident.
+This prevents you from losing vital context when the assembled team returns to their day jobs.

 Be cautious about root cause analysis, as software systems rarely have a single root cause.
 It's usually a combination of several contributing factors.
 Root cause analysis focuses on the people closest to the incident, not the broader systemic issues.
 Aim instead for a post-incident review that details everything that happened and what you did to mitigate and solve it.